jbuchenb/mimic-iii/Sepsis_analysis.md

 ```

 ###### Create table with patients with sepsis or severe sepsis, admission information and age at the admission
+How to calculate age, facts:
+  * MIMIC III tutorial propose to calculate age using the first admission time.
+Many patients have many ICU admissions ,in some cases separated by years.
+  * `INTIME` from table `icustays` provides the date and time the patient was transferred into the ICU.
+  * `admittime` from table `admissions` provides the date and time the patient was admitted to the hospital.
+  * In some cases the `admittime` preceeds `intime` in othe cases not.
-How to calculate age; intime from icustays vs admittime from admissions; verify if they are the same ; patient >89 get calculate age of hundreds (anonymization tech)
+  * Patient >89 get calculate age of hundreds (anonymization tech).

+**Conclusion:** calculate the age each time a patient is transferred to ICU.

 ```SQL
 select j.hadm_id, a.admittime, icd9_code, j.subject_id, t.dob,    timestampdiff(YEAR, t.dob, a.admittime) as age_admission,